pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/secrets.md

 - /secrets/
 ---

-All resource input and output values are recorded as [`state`](/docs/concepts/state), and are stored in the Pulumi Cloud, a file, or a pluggable provider that you choose.
-These raw values are usually just server names, configuration settings, etc. However, these values sometimes contain sensitive data, such as database passwords or service tokens. **Pulumi never sends authentication secrets or credentials to the Pulumi Cloud**.
+All resource input and output values are recorded as stack [_state_](/docs/concepts/state) and stored in Pulumi Cloud, in a state file, or in your self-managed [backend](/docs/concepts/state/) of choice.
+These values are usually just plain-text strings, such as configuration settings, computed URLs, or resource identifiers.
+Sometimes, however, these values contain sensitive data, such as database passwords or service tokens, that must be handled carefully and protected from exposure.

-The Pulumi Cloud always transmits and stores entire state files securely; however, Pulumi also supports encrypting specific values as “secrets” for extra protection.
-Encryption ensures that these values never appear as plaintext in your state file.
-By default, the encryption method uses automatic, per-stack encryption keys provided by the Pulumi Cloud or you can use a [provider of your own choosing](#configuring-secrets-encryption) instead.
+Pulumi Cloud transmits and stores entire state files securely, but Pulumi also supports encrypting individual values as _secrets_ for additional protection.
+Encryption ensures that these values never appear as plain text in your state file.
+By default, the encryption method uses automatic, per-stack encryption keys provided by Pulumi Cloud, but you can also use a [provider of your own choosing](#configuring-secrets-encryption) instead.

+{{% notes %}}
+The Pulumi CLI **never** transmits your cloud credentials to Pulumi Cloud.
+{{% /notes %}}

-To encrypt a configuration setting before runtime, you can use the CLI command [`config set`](/docs/concepts/config#configuration) command with a [`--secret`](#secrets) flag.
-You can also set a secret during runtime.
-Any [`Output<T>`](/docs/concepts/inputs-outputs/#outputs) value can be marked secret.
-If an output is a secret, any computed values derived from it—such as those derived through an [`apply`](/docs/concepts/inputs-outputs/#apply) call —will also be marked secret.
-All these encrypted values are stored in your state file.
+To encrypt a configuration setting before runtime, use the [`pulumi config set`](/docs/concepts/config#configuration) CLI command with a [`--secret`](#secrets) flag.
+You can also declare secrets at runtime; any [output](/docs/concepts/inputs-outputs/#outputs) value can also be marked secret.
+If an output is a secret, any computed values derived from it, such as those derived from a call to [`apply`](/docs/concepts/inputs-outputs/#apply), will also be marked secret.
+All these of encrypted values are stored as ciphertext in your state file.

-An [`Output<T>`](/docs/concepts/inputs-outputs/#outputs) can be marked secret in a number of ways:
+An output can be marked secret in a number of ways:

 - By reading a secret from configuration using {{< pulumi-config-getsecret >}} or {{< pulumi-config-requiresecret >}}.
 - By creating a new secret value with {{< pulumi-secret-new >}}, such as when generating a new random password.
 - By marking a resource as having secret properties using [`additionalSecretOutputs`](/docs/concepts/inputs-outputs).
 - By computing a secret value by using [`apply`](/docs/concepts/inputs-outputs/#apply) or {{< pulumi-all >}} with another secret value.

-As soon as an `Output<T>` is marked secret, the Pulumi engine will encrypt it wherever it is stored.
+As soon as an output is marked secret, the Pulumi engine will encrypt it wherever it is stored.

 {{% notes "info" %}}
-Inside of an `apply` or `Output.all` call, your secret is decrypted into plaintext for use within the callback.
-It is up to your program to treat this value sensitively and only pass the plaintext value to code that you trust.
+Note that when using `apply` or `Output.all`, secrets are decrypted into plain text for use within the callback handler.
+It is up to your program to treat this value sensitively and only pass the plain-text value to code that you trust.
 {{% /notes %}}

-## Programmatically Creating Secrets
+## Creating secrets programmatically

 There are two ways to programmatically create secret values: